f4exb/sdrangel/plugins/feature/limerfe/readme.md

 This plugin supports the [LimeRFE](https://github.com/myriadrf/LimeRFE) board.
 This board hosts a hardware power amplifier (PA) module with appropriate filtering and support circuitry to augment primarily but not only the LimeSDR, LimeSDR Mini, and LimeNET Micro platforms, providing a complete solution that addresses real life applications ranging from HAM radio to standards-compliant cellular network implementations.

-As mentioned above it can be connected to a wide variety of SDR receivers and transmitters and this feature supports the synchronization with any receiver or trasmiiter device sets.
+As mentioned above it can be connected to a wide variety of SDR receivers and transmitters and this feature supports the synchronization with any receiver or transmitter device sets.

 This plugin depends on [LimeSuite](https://github.com/myriadrf/LimeSuite) that should be available in your system in order to be compiled.